Menersar/Things-And-Stuff/README.md

     -   Open menu with tabs for Emoji, GIF, Kaomoji, Symbols and Clipboard history.

->Finally, I can type my beloved
+        > Finally, I can type my beloved
         <a href="https://en.wikipedia.org/wiki/Dash#En_dash">en dash</a>,
->correct [German tradition quotation marks](https://en.wikipedia.org/wiki/Quotation_mark#:~:text=German-,%E2%80%9E%E2%80%A6%E2%80%9C,-%E2%80%9A%E2%80%A6%E2%80%98), [ellipsis](https://en.wikipedia.org/wiki/Ellipsis) etc. relatively easy without having to Google / Wikipedia Search and copy-past it (and dying internally) every time needing them (LIKE FOR EXPRESSING SARCASM).
+        > correct [German tradition quotation marks](https://en.wikipedia.org/wiki/Quotation_mark#:~:text=German-,%E2%80%9E%E2%80%A6%E2%80%9C,-%E2%80%9A%E2%80%A6%E2%80%98),           [ellipsis](https://en.wikipedia.org/wiki/Ellipsis) etc. relatively easy without having to Google / Wikipedia Search and copy-past it (and dying internally) every             time needing them (LIKE FOR EXPRESSING SARCASM).
         AHHHHH, thank you Microsoft for that. :)"

 ### Extremely handy

 -   [Ctrl] + [Delete]

-    -   Delete entire word
+    -   Delete entire word.

-        I discovered it just a few days or weeks ago (today: 02.06.2023) and it makes my work so much more efficient – rarely find things such handy shortcuts that integrate that fast in my regular working methods.
+        > I discovered it just a few days or weeks ago (today: 02.06.2023) and it makes my work so much more efficient – rarely find things such handy shortcuts that integrate that fast in my regular working methods.

 -   [Ctrl] + [Up Arrow] / [Left Arrow] / [Down Arrow] / [Right Arrow]

-    -   Zip Curser to previous paragraph / word / next paragraph / word
+    -   Zip Curser to previous paragraph / word / next paragraph / word.

 -   [Left Click] on the very right on the Windows Taskbar (a slim button is positioned there)